 All ages are welcome, but the hotel isn’t particularly geared towards Little Smiths.
 The restaurant offers a children’s menu, and highchairs are available on request.

 Here, local sourcing is the name of the sustainability game.
-The hotel is constructed from local timber, seasonal menus spotlight ingredients from local farmers and aromatics from the hotel’s own herb garden – even the soap used in cleaning is produced by a local, sustainable soapmaker.
+The hotel is constructed from local timber, seasonal menus spotlight ingredients from local farmers and even the soap used in cleaning is produced by a local, sustainable soapmaker.
 There are also charging points for electric cars onsite.

 Dine out on the terrace for views of the pool and pines beyond.

-At the hotel’s restaurant, chef Alberic Milleroy and his team serve up a mix of small plates and hearty post-surf fare.
+The hotel’s restaurant serves up a mix of small plates and hearty post-surf fare.
 Zingy ceviche and the catch of the day a la plancha are specialities, but lighter bites like ibérico charcuterie and truffle-topped pizzetta are also available.
 The restaurant opens out onto a wooden terrace, in toe-dipping distance of the pool and with views of the pine-dotted golf course.
 Come dusk, carefully draped garlands of lights set the mood.

 The round-the-clock bar is at the heart of the hotel.
 Ask the barman to shake you a signature cocktail, or choose from organic wines from the Fontenille estate, then take your pick of sharing plates when peckish.
 Whatever you’re sipping (and whatever o’clock), saunter out to the terrace to savour the sea air, or order your drinks poolside.